 2. Protect Your Hair

 This was my biggest and most costly mistake.
 3 weeks after the Holi festival and parts of my hair are still that color pink.
 I have done everything to remove, spent $150 at the salon trying to color treat, put highlights over it…my stylist says it is stained and I have to cut it out or what for it to grow out.
 So pink hair it is for an undetermined amount of time…

-If you are a blonde your hair is most likely going to stain, take all the precaution you can that is unless you’d like pink hair.
+If you are a blonde your hair is most likely going to stain, take all the precautions you can that is unless you’d like pink hair.
 Brunettes you shouldn’t as much trouble, but I wouldn’t risk it I still would protect your hair.